-A trainer kite is the best way of start kiteboarding, while avoiding serious injuries.
+A trainer kite is the best way to start kiteboarding while avoiding serious injuries.
 Learn basic flying techniques before hitting the water for the real deal.

 The edge of the window is nine o'clock and three o'clock.
 You will land the kite by getting it to the far left or right.

-Try to complete several figure-eight moves with your training kite, get it to either sides only, without passing the twelve o'clock neutral position.
+Try to complete several figure-eight moves with your training kite.
+Get it to either side only, without passing the twelve o'clock neutral position.